Satoshi5884/banana-muffin-ai2-oss/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+By contributing to this project, you agree that your contributions will be licensed under the MIT License.

 Thank you for contributing to Banana-muffin AI OSS! 🎨